twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.515 - holden is resourceful
 p.520 - do the job - miller and julie
-p.525-526 - **miller realized julie is the voice of Eros and wants to go earth** p.531 - julie thinks shes in the razorback and wants to go home to earth 4
+p.525-526 - **miller realized julie is the voice of Eros and wants to go earth** p.532 - **julie thinks shes in the razorback and wants to go home to earth** 4